KarthikM008/samsung-riscv/Task-3/README.md

-# Instruction Types and Fields:-
+# Instruction Types and Fields:- Of factorial of a number

 The RISC-V instructions are categorized into types based on their field organization.
 Each type has specific fields like opcode, func3, func7, immediate values, and register numbers.
 The types include: